birdsarah/faust-selenium/crawler/README.md

 desired numbers of partitions.
 I haven't investigated all the performance parameters.
 BUT you need to have at least as many partitions as you want workers that will work on that topic.
-In particular if we want 100 crawler workers the topic 'crawl-request' needs at least 100 workers.
+In particular if we want 100 crawler workers the topic 'crawl-request' needs at least 100 partitions.

-Apparently you need to specify the port manually.
-On kubernetes this won't be an issue as each worker will be in their own pod.

-* Launch kafka
+Also need to make sure the kafka max message size is sufficiently large for the messages that come up via openwpm.
+Examples of kafka producer settings are in parent kafka-properties directory.

-* Activate environment
+* Activate faust-selenium conda environment:
-* From this directory launch workers.
-You can launch multiple for each type (esp crawler):
-  * faust -A datasaver.sqlite worker -l info -p 6066
-  * faust -A websocket worker -l info -p 6068 (note the port here is not the WS port it's the worker port)
-  * faust -A crawler worker -l info -p 6083 (as many of these as you want to parallelize)
-  * faust -A geckodriver_log_reader -l info -p 6081
-  * When everything's ready, launch the producer:
-    * faust -A producer worker -l info -p 6067
+  * conda activate faust-selenium

+* Use supervisord (installed via conda) to launch all processes:
+  * supervisord -c crawler.conf

 * To use simple_producer for testing:
-  * faust -A simple_producer worker -l info -p 6067
   * faust -A simple_producer send simple_request '{"url": "http://somewhere-to-crawl.com"}'

 * Have not yet figured out: